whiprandolph/bestseller/Part 2 - Why Are We So Lost/09 - Why Do People Obey Corrupt Leaders.md

 Deep pleasure is so integral to deep life satisfaction that many healthy nations have encouraged sexual pleasure outside the nuclear family, promoting solidarity and deep friendships.
 For example, some healthy nations such as the Kulina have special events where men and women can have sex with anyone they want except their spouse, promoting deep connections within and across communities.
 When sexual pleasure is discouraged, this way of building deep relationships and solidarity is also discouraged.[xxx-odoc|ch25]

 Religious authorities often put spiritual leaders on a pedestal, as if their spiritual strength was unique or an unattainable ideal.
 For example, Jesus Christ is often treated as if his grace and spiritual strength was unattainable by mere mortals, and while people should try to learn from him, it's ok and understandable that most people fall far short.
-This attitude of putting spiritual leaders on a pedestal prevents people from realizing that even Jesus Christ's spiritual strength could be normal in a society, and that we should all hold ourselves to that high standard and help each other reach it.
+This attitude of putting spiritual leaders on a pedestal prevents people from realizing that Jesus Christ's spiritual strength could be normal in a society, and that we should all hold ourselves to that high standard and help each other reach it.[xxx-from deep woods to civilization|civ preached practiced]

 Religion is a major way that rulers have imposed sexism.
 Authoritarian religions commonly discourage solidarity between men and women by training men to see themselves as superior and training women to submit.
 The Islamic Quran notes that "Men are the caretakers of women, as men have been provisioned by Allah over women...
 And righteous women are devoutly obedient..."[xxx-quran|4:34] The Christian Bible says, "I [God] would have you know, that the head of every man is Christ; and the head of the woman is the man."[xxx-bible kjb|1 corinthians 11:3] Tibetan Buddhist authorities, prior to the 1951 Chinese takeover, stated that working women were bad luck, and "among ten women you'll find nine devils."[xxx-when serfs stood up|p329]